4D-VLA: Spatiotemporal Vision-Language-Action Pretraining with Cross-Scene Calibration: Discussion

 \section{Discussion}

 Building upon previous experiments, we further analyze three key questions: \textbf{(i) The Role of historical information} -How does historical context influence model’s effectiveness? \textbf{(ii) Ablation study on model components} -How do different architectural components contribute to the overall performance of the model? \textbf{(iii) The impact of coordinate system chaos} -How does coordinate system inconsistency affect the model's performance, and can the introduction of a 3D representation mitigate this issue?
-The first two questions are addressed in Sec.~\ref{historical_ablation} and Sec.~\ref{ablation}, respectively, while the third is discussed in Appendix.~\ref{toy exp}.
+The first question is addressed in Sec.~\ref{historical_ablation}; the second is covered in Appx.~\ref{ablation}, and the third in Appx.~\ref{toy exp}.
 Our discussion begins with the simple model, i.e., InternVL-4B with an MLP action head, using single RGB image as the vision input.